JohannesGetzner/dl-energy-estimator/README.md

 By running `python run_estimation.py` the system will attempt to predict the energy consumption of the models specified in the *model_fitting_and_estimation_config.yaml*.

+## Acknowledgments

+First and foremost, I would like to express my deep gratitude to my supervisor [Bertrand Charpentier](https://www.cs.cit.tum.de/daml/team/bertrand-charpentier/), from the [DAML Group](https://www.cs.cit.tum.de/daml/startseite/) at the Technical University of Munich, led by [Prof. Dr. Stephan Günnemann](https://www.cs.cit.tum.de/en/daml/team/damlguennemann/), for his unwavering support, guidance, and valuable feedback throughout the entire duration of this project.
+His insights and expertise were crucial in shaping the direction of our research and bringing it to success.
+Without their constant support and encouragement, this work would not have been possible.

+Additionally, I would like to acknowledge the contribution of my former group member [Ahmed Darwish](https://github.com/Shiro-Raven), who provided valuable code during the early stages of this project.
+Thank you for your help.